-The Oscars are arguably the biggest night of the year for many actresses.
+The Oscar Awards ceremony is arguably the biggest night of the year for many actresses.
 Not only do they experience the excitement that comes with a nomination (or even just by simply being in attendance), but it can also be a major fashion moment for them.
 While some choose to shine, others fail miserably and attract our attention for all of the wrong reasons.
 Here, we take a look back at some of the worst Oscars dresses of all time.

 Getty Images